liam-tirpitz/laurin-tirpitz.github.io/content/authors/admin/_index.md

 ## About Me

 Laurin Tirpitz just finished their master in philosophy at the Humboldt University of Berlin.
-Their primary interests are social philosophy, feminist philosophy, and since last year, asexuality studies.
-The talk is based on their master's thesis, which was titled "The Joy of Consent and the Misery of Compulsory Sexuality".
-Their current goal is to build bridges between asexuality studies, feminist philosophy and everyone that contributes to emancipatory struggles
+Their primary interests are social philosophy, feminist philosophy, and asexuality studies, as their master's thesis, which is titled "The Joy of Consent and the Misery of Compulsory Sexuality" perfectly showcases the intersection of these interests.